MohamedAbulgasem/LoadingOverlay/README.md

 ##### Change Default Dimensions

-Use can use the `withDimens` function to change the default dimensions (width and height) of the builtin `LoadingAnimation` view.
+You can use the `withDimens` function to change the default dimensions (width and height) of the builtin `LoadingAnimation` view.

 For example, LOADING_SPINNER default dimens value is `70dp`, we can